This is a post, I wrote in 2017 but which still remains relevant.

 Lesson one, ditch that virtual dream and be a doer, not just a dreamer.
 Maybe you know exactly what you dream of being or maybe you are paralyzed because you have no idea what your passion is.
 The truth is, it doesn’t matter.
 You don’t have to know.
 You just have to keep moving forward.
 You have to keep doing something, seizing the opportunity, staying open to trying something new.
 It doesn’t have to fit your vision of the perfect job, the perfect life.
 Perfect is boring.
 Dreams are not real.
 Just do.

-You think, ‘I wish I could travel.
-Well, sell your preppy car, buy a ticket and go to Zanzibar, and go right now.’
-I am serious.
 You want to be a writer.
 Writers are people who write every day.
 Not cheap Facebook status updates to look wise, instead they write thoughtful introspective pieces in their journals.
 So start writing.
-You don’t have a job, get one.
-Any job, don’t sit at home waiting for the magical opportunity, who are you, Prince William?
-No get a Job.
-Go to work.
+You don’t have a job, be innovative.
+Challenging times also offer opportunities.
+Don’t sit at home waiting for the magical opportunity.
 Do something until you can do something else.
 You have no luxury of choosing until you build a name for yourself.
 Work until you no longer need to introduce yourself.

 Volunteer some hours.
 Focus on something outside of yourself.
 Devote a slice of energy towards making the world a better place.
 The world revolves around the sun, not you.
 You are not as awesome as you think until you have done something today that your future self will thank you for.
 To read more posts by Danstan, click HERE